Steve Gaunty

-Steven A. Gaunty (born May 3, 1957) is an American former professional football wide receiver who played one season with the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Colorado and Northern Colorado.
+Steven A. Gaunty (born May 3, 1957) is an American former professional football player who was a wide receiver for one season with the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Colorado Buffaloes and Northern Colorado Bears.

 Early life and college

 Steven A. Gaunty was born on May 3, 1957, in Chicago, Illinois.
 He attended Thornton Township High School in Harvey, Illinois.
+He graduated from Thornwood High School in South Holland, Illinois where he was an All American.

-Gaunty played college football for the Colorado Buffaloes of the University of Colorado from 1975 to 1977.
+Gaunty played college football for the Colorado Buffaloes of the University of Colorado Boulder from 1975 to 1977.
 He caught seven passes for 112 yards in 1975, 13 passes for 233 yards and one touchdown in 1976, and 13 passes for 370 yards and two touchdowns in 1977.
 He then transferred to play for the Northern Colorado Bears of Northern Colorado University in 1978.